-Our board of directors is divided into three classes, class I, class II and class III, with members of each class serving staggered threeyear terms.
+Our board of directors is divided into three classes, class I, class II and class III, with members of each class serving staggered three-year terms.
 The members of the classes are divided as follows:

-- the class I directors are Antony Mattessich, W. James O'Shea and Charles Warden, and their term expires at the 2018 Annual Meeting; - the class II directors are Jaswinder Chadha and Richard L. Lindstrom, M.D., and their term expires at the annual meeting of stockholders to be held in 2019; and - the class III directors are Jeffrey S. Heier, M.D., Bruce A. Peacock and Amarpreet Sawhney, Ph.D., and their term expires at the annual meeting of stockholders to be held in 2020.
+- the class II directors are Jaswinder Chadha, Richard L. Lindstrom, M.D. and Leslie Williams, and their term expires at the 2019 Annual Meeting; - the class III directors are Jeffrey S. Heier, M.D., Bruce A. Peacock and Amarpreet Sawhney, Ph.D., and their term expires at the annual meeting of stockholders to be held in 2020; and - the class I directors are Antony Mattessich, W. James O'Shea and Charles Warden, and their term expires at the annual meeting of stockholders to be held in 2021.

 Upon the expiration of the term of a class of directors, directors in that class are eligible to be elected for a new three-year term at the annual meeting of stockholders in the year in which their term expires.
+Jaswinder Chadha, who currently serves as a class II director, has not been nominated to stand for re-election to our board of directors.
+Dr. Seung Suh Hong has been nominated as a class II director to assume the board seat currently occupied by Mr. Chadha.